thingsdb/ThingsDocs/v0/content/collection-api/mod_type/add.md

 type | str | Name of the [Type](../../../data-types/type) where the property has to be added to.
-`'add'` | str | Passing this argument will result in an *add* action. name | str | Name of the property that has to be added. definition | str | Type definition of the property that has to be added. init | any/closure | The default value to set on existing instances of this [Type](../../../data-types/type).
+`'add'` | str | Passing this argument will result in an *add* action. name | str | Name of the property that has to be added. definition/closure | str/closure | Type definition of the *property* or closure for the *method* that has to be added init | any/closure | The default value to set on existing instances of this [Type](../../../data-types/type).
 If a closure is used, then the closure will be called on each existing instance, see [init using callback](#init-using-callback).
+The `init` argument is only accepted when adding a new property and must be omitted when adding a new method.

 ### Return value